-The earlier years taught have taught habits of attentiveness, finishing work, and asking questions and gave a general understanding of the subject areas.
+The earlier years taught habits of attentiveness, finishing work, and asking questions and gave a general understanding of the subject areas.
 Grade Four will involve more written work, independent reading, and somewhat longer periods of study—30 minutes instead of 20 minutes recommended in earlier grades.

 The areas of study for Grade Four include Christian Faith Studies, an extensive language arts program, science, nature study, art, picture study, American history, world history, and music/ composer study.
 Grammar and regular copywork were introduced in Grades Two and Three.

 Grade Four continues with a plan of weekly dictation and spelling.
 Because fluency in oral language is as important as fluency in written language; storytelling remains a key language experience in Living Books Curriculum.
 American History is the study of the Civil War and the period following, the Reconstruction.
 World History focuses on the Middle Ages.
 Science explores the rich subject of Astronomy.

 LBC uses a 36-week schedule divided into four terms.
 Each term is eight weeks, with the ninth as a “flex” week.
 The flex week permits the student to complete unfinished work, the teaching parent to assess learning through end-of-term narration questions, and also allows time for field trips.
 You can begin and end each term as best fits your schedule.

 You may make copies of the Grade Four Planner included in Part 4–Grade Four Support Materials in this Guide, or there is a file for the planner on Grade Four Resource CD.
 Print it out and three-hole punch the pages for a notebook or have your local printer add a comb binder (usually at a very small cost).